raspberrypilearning/comic-character/en/step_6.md

 --- /code ---

-Note that `name` is currently storing the HTML element with the attribute `id="name-text"`.
+Note that `name` is currently holding the HTML element with the attribute `id="name-text"`.
 So you will be checking if this form field has been left empty by the user.

 --- /task ---